 In some cases where irradiation treatments have been applied, live stages of target pests may be present in the consignment.
-Providing the treatment has been applied in accordance with ISPM 18:2003 and the appropriate treatment has been applied to achieve the required response, the validity of this part of the certifying statement is not compromised because the detection of live stages of the target pest is not considered as non-compliance.
+Providing the treatment has been applied in accordance with ISPM 18 (Guidelines for the use of irradiation as a phytosanitary measure) and the appropriate treatment has been applied to achieve the required response, the validity of this part of the certifying statement is not compromised because the detection of live stages of the target pest is not considered as non-compliance.